 - Entrance ticket to Machu Picchu

-- Porters to bring food and equipment
+- Porters to carry food and group equipment

 - Trekking chef to prepare your meals